VadlamudiLaxmi/VadlamudiLaxmi/README.md

 ## About Me

-I am a dedicated Data Analyst with a strong background in computer science and data engineering.
+I am a Data Analyst with a solid background in computer science and data engineering.
 I hold a Master’s degree in Computer Science from Auburn University at Montgomery and a Bachelor’s degree in Technology from Jawaharlal Nehru Technological University.
-With hands-on experience in data analysis, statistical modeling, and machine learning, I am passionate about leveraging data to drive strategic decision-making and operational efficiency.
+I am passionate about leveraging data to drive business insights and improve decision-making processes.

 ## Skills